-At December 31, 2023, investments in equity securities amounted to \$4.1 billion, or 10% of the Company's total investments, compared to \$4.0 billion or 10% a year earlier.
+At December 31, 2023, investments in equity securities amounted to \$3.9 billion, or 9% of the Company's total investments.
+This amount is similar to a year earlier, which represented 10% of the Company's total investments.

 Investments in equity securities, as well as the Company's preferred shares, are used in both the Total Portfolio Management (TPM) and Universal Life Policy Accounts strategies described in the above General Fund Investments section.
 The stock portfolio used in the Total Portfolio Management strategy delivered a return of 10% in 2023.
 Private equities continued to occupy a large part of the stock portfolio in 2023, as this category offers opportunities in terms of diversification, returns and matching of very long-term commitments.